Step-by-Step Guide to Installing an SSL Certificate

 After generating the CSR, submit it to your SSL provider.
 They will use this information to issue your SSL certificate.
 Depending on the type of certificate, you may need to verify your domain ownership or organization details.

-Step 5: Download and Install the SSL Certificate
+Step 5: Download the SSL Certificate

 For cPanel: